-This deliverable presented the initial design of the SEMIoTICS Monitoring Component (MC) along with algorithmic and technological options suitable for the implementation of its key functionalities.
+This deliverable presented the design of the SEMIoTICS MPD Component along with a review of the algorithmic and technological options considered for the implementation of its key functionalities.

-The concrete conditions monitored by the SEMIoTICS Monitoring Component (MC) are derived by the Pattern Orchestrator component starting from the recipes received by the Recipe Cooker.
+As described above, the concrete conditions monitored by the SEMIoTICS MPD are derived by the Pattern Orchestrator component starting from the recipes received by the Recipe Cooker.

-The software architecture of the Monitoring Component includes a Controller sub-component for (i) checking the monitorability of such conditions across different IoT platforms and creating optimal monitoring strategies for this purpose, (ii) configuring automatically the monitors of IoT enabling platforms as required for different monitoring strategies.
+The software architecture of the MPD includes a Controller sub-component for (i) checking the actual possibility to monitor such conditions across different IoT platforms and creating optimal monitoring strategies for this purpose, (ii) configuring automatically the monitors of IoT enabling platforms as required for different monitoring strategies.

-Moreover, the software architecture of the Monitoring Component includes specific components (Event Signalers) having the role to translate the events generated by the different IoT/IIoT platforms (e.g. AWS, MindSphere) and software layers (e.g. network, filed) into a common event format enabling the integration of monitoring results generated by the various IIoT platforms and layers of the IoT implementation stack.
-The IoT platforms considered in this deliverable are: Amazon Web Services, Microsoft Azure, Siemens MindSphere, FIWARE.
+Moreover, the software architecture of the MPD includes specific components (Event Signalers) having the role to translate the events generated by the different IoT/IIoT platforms (e.g. AWS, MindSphere) and software layers (e.g. network, field) into a common event format enabling the integration of monitoring results generated by the various IIoT platforms and layers of the IoT implementation stack.
+The IoT platforms considered in this deliverable are: Amazon Web Services, Microsoft Azure, Siemens MindSphere and FIWARE.

 OpenStack Nova and BEATS tools can be used for the monitoring respectively of OpenStack instances and the Linux kernel.
-The common event format will be based on the CloudEvents format.
+The common event format is based on the CloudEvents format.

-Apache Flink and FIWARE Proton are the two options that will be experimented for the implementation of the Complex Event Processor responsible for the integration of events represented in the CloudEvents format.
+Apache Flink and FIWARE Proton are the two options that were considered for the implementation of the Complex Event Processor responsible for the integration of events represented in the CloudEvents format.
+For the final implementation the Apache Flink options was chosen.

-Continuous uninterrupted monitoring requires that the Monitoring component has self-adapting capabilities.
-These capabilities require that the Monitoring component is able to predict future states of the monitoring configurations and to identify (diagnose) the root causes of those state changes that inhibits the monitoring.
+Continuous uninterrupted monitoring requires that the MPD has self-adapting capabilities.
+These capabilities require that the MPD is able to predict future states of the monitoring configurations and to identify (diagnose) the root causes of those state changes that inhibits the monitoring.

-This deliverable identify Causal Networks as an approach for reasoning about the discrete events accounting for the state changes of the monitoring infrastructure.
+This deliverable identifies Causal Networks as an approach for reasoning about the discrete events accounting for the state changes of the monitoring infrastructure.